matkp21/s/README.md

     *   Health & Wellness Tracking (Conceptual)
     *   Curated Health Library (Conceptual: OpenFDA, MedlinePlus Genetics, WHO ICD-10 integration)
     *   **AR Features (Conceptual):** AR Body Explorer, AR Condition Visualizer, Medication Effects Viewer, AR Child Health Educator.

-*   **Medico (Medical Student) Mode:** An interconnected ecosystem designed to streamline the study process.
-Tools are centered around the **Knowledge Hub (Study Library)**, where all generated content is saved and can be used to contextually launch other tools.
-    *   **Medico Dashboard:** The central command center featuring a **Schedule Overview** (calendar & clock widget) and one-click access to all study tools.
-The layout is customizable.
-    *   **Knowledge Hub (Study Library):** A personal repository for all generated content.
-From any saved item (e.g., notes on "Cardiology"), you can directly launch another tool (e.g., "Generate MCQs") with the topic pre-filled.
-    *   **Video Lecture Library:** Search and find curated medical lectures from YouTube.
+*   **Medico (Medical Student) Mode:**
+    The Medico Hub is designed from the ground up to be more than just a collection of tools; it's an intelligent, interconnected ecosystem built to mirror and enhance the natural cycle of medical study: **Learn → Test → Reinforce → Plan.**

+    *   **The Knowledge Hub (Your Study Library):**
+        *   **What it is:** The Knowledge Hub is your personal, cloud-synced library where every piece of content you generate or save is stored.
+This includes study notes, MCQs, flashcards, case summaries, flowcharts, etc.
+        *   **Core Function:** It acts as the central memory for your study sessions.
+Every item is tagged with its topic (e.g., "Myocardial Infarction," "Anatomy of the Brachial Plexus").
+        *   **The Interconnection:** This is the most critical part.
+From any item in your Knowledge Hub, you can contextually launch another tool.
+For example, after opening saved notes on "Acute Appendicitis," you'll see "Next Step" actions to "Generate MCQs on this topic" or "Create Flashcards," pre-filling the topic in the new tool for a seamless workflow.

-    *   **Core Study Aids (AI-Powered):**
+    *   **Core Learning Tools (Create Content):**
-        *   **Mock Exam Suite:** Generate full-length mock exams with MCQs and essays.
-        *   **Gamified Case Challenges:** Solve timed diagnostic challenges and compete on leaderboards.
-        *   **Study Notes Generator:** Creates structured, detailed notes on any medical topic.
+        *   **Study Notes Generator:** Provide a topic, and the AI generates comprehensive, structured notes in a university exam format (Definition, Etiology, Pathophysiology, Clinical Features, Management, etc.).
+The generated notes can be immediately saved to the Knowledge Hub.
-        *   **MCQ Generator:** Produces high-quality multiple-choice questions for practice.
+        *   **MCQ Generator:** Creates high-quality multiple-choice questions on any topic, complete with correct answers and explanations.
+You can specify the difficulty and exam style (e.g., USMLE, NEET-PG).
-        *   **Previous Question Papers:** Simulates past exam papers with relevant questions.
-        *   **Flowchart Creator:** Interactive drag-and-drop canvas to build or AI-generate medical algorithms and pathways.
-        *   **Flashcard Generator:** Instantly creates flashcards from a topic.
+        *   **Flashcard Generator:** Instantly creates digital flashcards (front/back) from a topic for quick-recall practice.
-        *   **Mnemonic Generator:** Generates memory aids with AI-created visual mnemonics.
-        *   **Smart Note Summarizer:** Upload text or image files to get AI-powered summaries.
+        *   **Mnemonic Generator:** Creates creative mnemonics for complex lists or concepts, which can be saved as a note.

-    *   **Planning & Interactive Learning:**
+    *   **Active Learning & Application Tools:**
-        *   **Study Timetable Creator:** Generates personalized study plans based on exams, subjects, and weak areas.
         *   **Clinical Case Simulator:** Interactive patient scenarios that evolve based on your decisions.
+Completed case summaries, along with AI feedback, can be saved to the Knowledge Hub.
-        *   **Differential Diagnosis Trainer:** Iterative Q&A to hone diagnostic reasoning.
+        *   **Differential Diagnosis Trainer:** A focused, iterative Q&A session where you ask questions to narrow down a diagnosis, receiving feedback on your reasoning.
-        *   **Interactive Anatomy Visualizer:** Explore anatomical structures with detailed descriptions.
-        *   **Drug Dosage Calculator:** An educational tool for practicing dosage calculations.
-        *   **Smart Dictation:** Voice-to-text with AI suggestions for structuring notes.
-    *   **Progress Tracking:** Gamified feedback system that logs your activity across all tools and provides motivational updates.
+        *   **Gamified Case Challenges:** Solve timed diagnostic puzzles based on a short clinical vignette and compete on a leaderboard for quick feedback and fun.

+    *   **Planning & Strategy Tools:**
+        *   **Study Timetable Creator:** You input your exam date, subjects, and weak areas.
+The AI generates a personalized, prioritized study schedule.
+        *   **High-Yield Topic Predictor:** Based on the exam type, the AI predicts a list of the most important, high-yield topics to focus on.

+    *   **Example Interconnected Workflow:**
+        1.  **Plan:** A student uses the **High-Yield Topic Predictor** for their exam; "Cardiology" is listed as a key area.
+        2.  **Learn:** They open the **Study Notes Generator** for "Stable Angina."
+The AI generates detailed notes, which they save to their **Knowledge Hub**.
+        3.  **Test:** From the saved note in the Hub, they click a "Next Step" button: "Generate 5 MCQs."
+This launches the **MCQ Generator**, pre-filled with the topic.
+        4.  **Identify Weakness:** After the MCQs, they realize they are weak in "pharmacological management."
+        5.  **Reinforce:** They open **PharmaGenie** (another tool) to look up "Nitroglycerin," saving the drug profile to their Hub.
+        6.  **Apply:** Feeling more confident, they launch the **Clinical Case Simulator** for "Chest Pain" to apply their knowledge.
+        7.  **Review:** Later, they use the **Flashcard Generator** to create a deck from their "Stable Angina" notes for quick revision.

 *   **Professional (Clinician) Mode:**
     *   **Clinical Decision Support:**
         *   **Smart Triage & Referral:** A coordinator agent that analyzes symptoms and automatically drafts a referral summary if a high-confidence diagnosis is found.